SINTEF-9012/madt-mlagents/README.md

 # Project's structure
 In the project you will find:
 * tool_agent; implements an example on how to add tool usage to an agent
-* simple_agent; implements an agent that should be able to generate cypher without other information than  his previous knowledge
+* simple_agent; implements an agent that should be able to generate cypher only with his previous knowledge
-* retrieve_agent; implements an agent that can use some pdf files to retrieve information
-* code_executor_chat; implements a chat with a coder that can use his knowledge and some files to generate a cypher query that then is executed by the executor agent
+* code_executor_chat; implements a chat with a coder that can use his knowledge and some files to generate a query that is executed by the executor agent
 * neo4j_tools.py; contains all the tools that operates on the neo4j database
 * CypherExecutor.py; implements a custom code executor to run cypher queries